mosk53/mosk53/README.md

 - 🤝 I’m looking for help with **Java**

-- 👨‍💻 All of my public projects are available at [https://github.com/mosk53](https://github.com/mosk53)
+- 👨‍💻 All of my public projects are available here at GitHub

 - 💬 Ask me about **Python, kivy and PL/SQL**